takes12no1/SaaSPress_Plugin/readme.txt

 = 1.0 =
 * Initial release with basic functionality for adding a menu and displaying a dashboard.

+= 1.0.1 =
+* Adding a library for automatic updates.
+* Fixing bugs with update-checker.php
+* Removing unnecessary lines of code.

+= 1.0.2 =
+* Small change in version number for testing.

+= 1.0.3 =
+* Small change in version number for testing.

 == Upgrade Notice ==